-Let’s Talk is a program that provides easy access to free, informal, and confidential consultations with a Michigan Tech counselor to all currently enrolled Michigan Tech undergraduate and graduate students.
-Students can meet with a counselor virtually via Zoom to have a brief conversation about specific mental health questions or concerns.
-Available slots are on a first-come, first-serve basis, with the schedule and Zoom links below.
+Let’s Talk is a program that provides easy access to free, informal, and confidential individual consultations with a Michigan Tech counselor to all currently enrolled Michigan Tech undergraduate and graduate students.
+Students can meet with a counselor to have a brief conversation about specific mental health questions or concerns.

 The counselor facilitating the Let's Talk Program is there to listen to a specific concern, provide support, help explore solutions and give information about available appropriate resources.
-If you are unsure if Let's Talk is the option for you take a look at what is and is not a good fit for this program.
+If you are unsure if Let's Talk is the option for you, look at what is and is not a good fit for this program.

 Let's Talk is not a substitute for formal counseling and does not constitute mental health treatment.
 Additionally, Let's Talk is not designed to provide emergency or crisis support.
-If you are experiencing a mental health crisis or emergency please contact emergency and crisis support at 1-866-743-7732.
+If you are experiencing a mental health crisis or emergency, please contact emergency and crisis support at 1-877-376-7896.

 Let's Talk is a good fit for:

 - Students who are not sure about therapy and wonder what it’s like to talk with a therapist

 - Students who are not interested in therapy but would like the perspective of a counselor

 - Students who have a concern about a friend and want some thoughts about what to do

 - Students who would like more information on what mental health and well-being services that Michigan Tech offers

 Let's Talk is not a good fit for: